chrisranderson/chrisranderson.github.io/_posts/2016-6-30-inducing-arithmetic-functions.md

 title: "Inducing Arithmetic Functions in Church"
 ---

 I'm going to go through the [Inducing Arithmetic Functions](http://forestdb.org/models/arithmetic.html) example from [Forest](http://forestdb.org/).
-Hopefully this can help you gain a little bit of familiarity with probabilistic programming or functional programming.
+Hopefully this can help you gain a little bit of familiarity with probabilistic programming.
 Here's the code:

 ```scheme
 (define (random-arithmetic-fn)